7 and 8 Balfour Place: 7 Balfour Place

 In 1978, the heiress Christina Onassis, who owned a three-bedroom flat in nearby Reeves Mews, flew in to London for a one-day shopping tour, amid considerable press interest.
 She viewed the house, but was apparently put off by the de Grimston co-founders of The Process Church of The Final Judgment, living in the street, and the press calling their property "Satan's Cave".

 In 1991, the house was converted into six flats.

 In 2014, it was listed for sale at £45 million, with seven reception rooms, 19 bedrooms, six kitchens and 17 bathrooms".

-In 2016, billionaire British banker Peter Cruddas and his wife Fiona paid £42 million in cash for the seven-storey mansion, formerly owned by the Iranian-born art dealer Nasser Khalili, who lived there for 22 years.
+In 2016, British billionaire banker Peter Cruddas and his wife Fiona paid £42 million in cash for the seven-storey mansion, formerly owned by the Iranian-born art dealer Nasser Khalili, who lived there for 22 years.